Why do SAT prep?

 I do test prep in all of the subjects: Reading/Writing and Math.

+I give your child an overview of the content on both sections of the test and teach them testing strategies.
 The SAT is not a straightforward assessment of what they have learned in high school.
-It is tricky, and I have had many students lament that the test writers must not want them to go to college.
+It is tricky, and I have had students comment that the test writers must not want them to go to college.
 I spend time teaching your child HOW to take the test, what snares to watch out for, and how to pace themselves so they don’t run out of time.
 I also provide students with tips for overcoming test anxiety if that is a struggle for them.

-I recommend students take the SAT in the spring/early summer of their Junior year and again in the late summer/early fall of their Senior year.
+I recommend students take the SAT in the spring of their Junior year and again in the summer before their Senior year.
+Early fall provides time for a third attempt or can be a backup in case they wake up sick or the test center cancels one of the other dates.
 A great time to prepare is the summer before their Junior year and again the summer before their Senior year when they aren’t having to simultaneously keep up on their school work.
 Weekends during the school year are also an option.
-During the school year, I typically meet with students every-other-week.
+During the school year, I typically meet with my one-on-one students every-other-weekend.
 That way, they can work on a practice test one weekend and meet with me on the following weekend.

 I highly recommend the student take the test at least 2 times.
 Studies show that students score higher on their second attempt.
 Many colleges also allow for Super Scoring.
 This means that the student can enter their highest reading/writing score from one test date and their highest math score from another test date, and the college will put those together into a Super Score that may be higher than the total score (out of 1600 points) that they ever earned on a single test date.
 You can Google “does ___ super score SAT” and insert the name of any college to find out if they allow super scoring.